 Successful candidates will participate in a series of three masterclasses during the course of the programme.
-The meetings will take place over three days at the Universities of Zagreb, Warsaw, and Oxford.
+The meetings will take place over three days each at the Universities of Zagreb, Warsaw, and Oxford.
 Participants will have the opportunity to discuss their work as a group and with IRC-appointed tutors, as well as participate in seminars led by prominent visiting speakers.
 The Fellowship will cover all the costs of participating in each masterclass including travel and accommodation.
-The total value of the Fellowship is 2000 USD.
+The fellowship will conclude with an alumni workshop in the summer of 2025 which will cover all participant costs except travel.
+The total value of the Fellowship is 3000 USD.

-Participants will have a further opportunity to receive funding for completing their research during a term at Oxford University, where they will be able to work closely with a secondary supervisor to advance their research.
-The funding for research visits at Oxford University will cover accommodation, living costs, college fees, and supervision to the total value of 5000 USD.
+Selected participants will have a further opportunity to receive the Marek Matraszek Oxford Fellowship to complete their work during a term at Oxford University, where they will be able to work closely with a secondary supervisor to advance their research.
+The funding for research visits at Oxford University will cover accommodation, living costs, college fees, and supervision and have a total value of 5000 USD.